Elite athletes often have resting heart rates that seem abnormally low by general standards, and there are some very famous examples.

 Highlights

-- The long-endurance sports of running, cycling, triathlon, etc., have lower RHR as the heart itself increases in size and strength.
-The ability to pump blood is more efficient and requires fewer heartbeats to supply blood to the entire body,

 The long-endurance sports of running, cycling, triathlon, etc., have lower RHR as the heart itself increases in size and strength.
 The ability to pump blood is more efficient and requires fewer heartbeats to supply blood to the entire body.

 This is predominantly observed when athletes train in different heart-rate zones and intensities to build capacity.
 Thus, lower-intensity zones would require a lower heart rate to meet the demands of the exercise.
 This, therefore, increases the endurance capacity of the individual.

-Due to constant training, especially endurance training, an athlete’s heart undergoes certain positive changes.
 The muscle of the heart, especially the left ventricle, thickens; this increases the ejection of oxygenated blood from the heart around the body and thereby reduces the heart rate.
-These are some normal adaptive changes in structure and function that helps the athlete perform better, considering the unique demand posed by the sport.
+These are some normal adaptive changes in structure and function that help the athlete perform better, considering the unique demands posed by the sport.

-Hypertrophic cardiomyopathy (HCM), however, which is a clinical condition, is fatal and can cause sudden cardiac arrest.
-As seen in the above image, dilated cardiomyopathy is when the chambers of the heart enlarge to store and pump more blood out while HCM involves increased thickness of the wall and decreased size of the chamber.
-Due to endurance training, there are certain adaptations that facilitate an increase in the capacity of the heart to pump more blood.
+Dilated cardiomyopathy is when the chambers of the heart enlarge to store and pump more blood out while HCM involves increased thickness of the wall and decreased size of the chamber.
+Due to endurance training, certain adaptations facilitate an increase in the capacity of the heart to pump more blood.
 The adaptation includes an increase in the size of the left ventricle as well as an increase in the muscle strength to pump blood more efficiently.

-It is important to distinguish between an athlete’s heart and HCM.
-One is an adaptation while the other is a life-threatening genetic disorder.
 A primary distinguishing factor is the measurement of the wall thickness.
 Anything over 13 mm is considered a pathological change.
-With increased wall thickness, the space in the chamber reduces and thereby reduces the amount of blood pumped out of the heart.
+With increased wall thickness, the space in the chamber reduces and thereby reducing the amount of blood pumped out of the heart.

 Conclusion

-Sports need a high level of fitness and recovery.
-Training intensity and progressions have a huge impact on the body (structurally and functionally).
-Endurance training increases fitness by decreasing heart rate, and stress and improving efficiency in blood flow.
-It is normal to have lower RHR in athletes (30–60 bpm).
+Endurance training increases fitness by decreasing heart rate and stress, and improving efficiency in blood flow.
+It is normal to have a lower RHR in athletes (30–60 bpm).
 However, it is crucial to check for any abnormalities through regular check-ups to prevent any unnoticed disorders or deaths.

 Disclaimer: The contents of this article are for general information and educational purposes only.
 It neither provides any medical advice nor intends to substitute professional medical opinion on the treatment, diagnosis, prevention or alleviation of any disease, disorder or disability.
-Always consult with your doctor or qualified healthcare professional about your health condition and/or concerns before undertaking a new healthcare regimen including making any dietary or lifestyle changes.
+Always consult with your doctor or qualified healthcare professional about your health condition and/or concerns before undertaking a new healthcare regimen, including making any dietary or lifestyle changes.

 References